Finding Nemo Submarine Voyage: Submarines

-The sail of each submarine (from which the helmsman operates) has a control console and a board of indicator lights displaying the submarine's operation status if anything abnormal were to happen on the ride's cycle.
-Cast members on this ride are trained on how to respond to each abnormality, and are always in contact with other operating positions of the ride.
+The sail of each submarine, from which the helmsman operates, has a control console and a board of indicator lights displaying the submarine's status if anything abnormal occurs on the ride's cycle.
+Cast members are trained how to respond to each abnormality, and are always in contact with other operating positions of the ride.
 Although the submarine is on a guideway, the helmsman controls its forward and backward movement via a small joystick to regulate these speeds (shown in RPM, in lieu of the actual propeller which moves the boat) which vary in different sections of the ride.
-Cast members operating the submarines must guide the submarine through a series of laser sensors, each which activate a different scene for the show.
-Guiding timers and block-lights are placed throughout the ride to help the cast member properly time each scene.
-Helmsmen cast members are also able to unlock the watertight hatches via levers in the sail, which is done each time the boat arrives to dock.
-Each sail also carries a flashlight, opening/closing checklists for the ride's opening/closing crew, and a radio to communicate with other boats and stations in the attraction.
+Cast members operating the submarines guide them through a series of laser sensors that activate each show scene.
+Guiding timers and block-lights are placed throughout the ride to help cast members time each scene.

+The helmsman unlocks the sub's watertight hatches via levers in the sail, each time it returns to dock.
+Each sail also has a flashlight, checklists for the ride's opening and closing crews, and a radio to communicate with other boats and stations.

 The queue, docks, subs and scenes were all re-themed to represent the movie's Australian harbor, and the captain and his first mate speak with Australian accents.

-Marine Observation Outpost (M.O.O.) – Guests see a show on a high definition LCD screen which is similar to the underwater attraction.
-This alternative experience is provided to accommodate guests with conditions preventing them from boarding the subs.
+To accommodate guests with conditions preventing them from boarding the subs, the adjacent Marine Observation Outpost (M.O.O.) has a high definition LCD screen featuring a version of the show that is similar to the underwater attraction.